wangziqi2013/wangziqi2013.github.io/_posts/2020-05-31-a-robust-main-mem-compression-scheme.markdown

 can be accommodated by the hystereses area.
 Even if the increase of size in cache blocks trigger a cache line relocation, as long as the increased amount does not exceed the extra space after the subpage, no other subpage within the same needs to be relocated.

+Size classes of blocks and subpages are encoded in page table entries.
+For n size classes, log2(n) bits are used in total to encode one block and subpage.
+The size class of the page is also stored as part of the page property.
+The paper did not mention how these extra information can be stored within the existing page table layout, in which only a few unused bytes are available for extension.
+When a TLB miss occurs, the page table walker fetchs both translation information and these size classes.
+The paper suggests that size classes can be stored either on the memory controller, or co-located with LLC in a buffer called the Block Size Table (BST).